locationproximity/LBSProximityAuditor/README.md

 Installation
 ============

-The following installation instructions are based on pip package manager but if you would like to follow a different installation procedure, you can find all required packages at requirements.txt
+The following installation instructions are based onthe pip package manager but if you would like to follow a different installation procedure, you can find all the required packages in requirements.txt

 Install the dependencies via